What is peer review?

 Peer review has been a formal part of scientific communication since the first scientific journals appeared more than 300 years ago.
 The Philosophical Transactions 新しいタブ/ウィンドウで開く of the Royal Society is thought to be the first journal to formalize the peer review process 新しいタブ/ウィンドウで開く under the editorship of Henry Oldenburg (1618- 1677).

-Despite many criticisms about the integrity of peer review, the majority of the research community still believes peer review is the best form of scientific evaluation.
-This opinion was endorsed by the outcome of a survey Elsevier and Sense About Science conducted in 2009 新しいタブ/ウィンドウで開く and has since been further confirmed by other publisher and scholarly organization surveys.
-Furthermore, a 2015 survey by the Publishing Research Consortium 新しいタブ/ウィンドウで開く, saw 82% of researchers agreeing that “without peer review there is no control in scientific communication.”
+Although peer review has some limitations, the majority of the research community still believes peer review is the best form of scientific evaluation.
+This opinion was endorsed by a 2015 survey by the Publishing Research Consortium 新しいタブ/ウィンドウで開く in which 82% of researchers agreed that “without peer review there is no control in scientific communication.”

 To learn more about peer review, visit Elsevier’s free e-learning platform Researcher Academy 新しいタブ/ウィンドウで開く and see our resources below.